lwalley/hps-drupal-distribution/modules/features/hps_browse/README.txt

    Once you're done don't forget to enable the View and the individual content panes you want to use.

-4. If using teaser view modes, select the fields you want to display in them /admin/structure/types/manage/dspaced-entities-item/display.
+4. Configure content type view modes (teasers) /admin/structure/types/manage/dspaced-entities-item/display.

-   Teaser view modes are provided by the 'HPS Defaults' Feature and what fields you display in them can be configured in the content type display manager.
+   By default the 'HPS Browse' View uses the render entity format with teaser view modes to display DSpace Items in the browse by listings.
+Custom view modes e.g. 'Audio Teaser' are provided by the 'HPS Defaults' Feature.
+You can configure which DSpace Item fields should be shown in each teaser mode using the DSpace Item content type display manager interface.

 5. Edit the 'Taxonomy term template' in Page Manager /admin/structure/pages or Panels /admin/structure/panels.